 Without a refined and strong value proposition, you are at major risk of deterring prospects and jeopardising your sales pipeline.
 Firms of all sizes and sectors struggle to develop compelling value propositions, with some of the most common challenges outlined below.

 Common challenges in developing a strong value proposition

 - 1. Too close to the solution

 When producing a value proposition you need to step back and view your business from a customer perspective.
 Far too often, individuals are so consumed with how great they think their business offering is that they fail to acknowledge the real value for the end user.
 Those who are heavily involved in a company often struggle to detach themselves, which in turn prohibits them from recognising the true value of their product, service or solution for the customer.

 - 2. Functional/feature driven focus

 Concentrating solely on the service features but failing to highlight their worth and how they differentiate from competitors is a common problem.
 There are very few products that can be sold through brand and functions alone.
-Customers want to know exactly why they should select your business, how you differentiate from others in the market and most importantly, how you can resolve their organisations issues.
-The best value propositions both quantify and qualify why prospects should seek your services.
+Customers want to know exactly why they should select your business, how you differentiate from others in the market and most importantly, how you can resolve their organisation’s issues.
+A strong value proposition both quantifies and qualifies why prospects should seek your services.

 - 3. Lack of customer focus

 In our experience, those businesses that address all of these issues significantly differ from competitors.
-They are able to develop a core value proposition for the whole business plus tailored value propositions for each target market, specific to every business opportunity.
+They are able to develop a strong value proposition for the core business and tailored value propositions for each target market, specific to every business opportunity.

-Those with a sales responsibility found the model we use lends itself to building the unique value for each specific business opportunity that has helped to convert more sales.
+Those with a sales responsibility found the model we use lends itself to building the unique value for each specific business opportunity that has helped to significantly increase their sales.